-- 1. The Applicant shall examine the flora, fauna and other components of the ecological habitats within the assessment area.
+- 1. In the ecological impact assessment, the Applicant shall examine the flora, fauna and other components of the ecological habitats within the assessment area.
 The aim shall be to protect, maintain or rehabilitate the natural environment.
-In particular, the Project shall avoid or minimise impacts on conservation areas, sites of special scientific interest and other ecological sensitive areas.
-The assessment shall identify and quantify as far as possible the potential ecological impacts, both directly by physical disturbance and indirectly by changes of water quality and hydrodynamic regime to the natural environment and the associated wildlife groups and habitats / species arising from the Project including its construction phases as well as the subsequent management and maintenance of the proposals. - 2.
-The assessment shall include the followings: - (i) Review of the findings of relevant studies / surveys and collection of the available information regarding the ecological characters of the assessment area; - (ii) Evaluation of information collected and identification of any information gap relating to the assessment of potential ecological impact; - (iii) Carrying out necessary field surveys (the duration of which shall be at least 6 months covering wet and dry seasons) and investigations to verify the information collected in (ii) above, to fill the information gaps identified and to fulfill the objectives of the EIA study.
-The field surveys shall include but not be limited to flora, fauna and any other habitats/species of conservation importance; - (iv) Establishment of the general ecological profile of the Study Area based on data of relevant previous studies / surveys and results of the ecological field surveys, and description of the characteristics of each habitat found; major information to be provided shall include : - (a) description of the physical environment, including all recognized sites of conservation importance, and assessment of whether these sites will be affected by the Project or not; - (b) habitat maps of suitable scale (1:1000 to 1:5000) showing the types and locations of habitats and species of conservation interest in the assessment area; - (c) ecological characteristics of each habitat type such as extent, substrate, size, type, species present, dominant species found, species diversity and abundance, community structure, ecological value and inter-dependence of the habitats and species, and presence of any features of ecological importance; - (d) representative colour photos of each habitat type and any important ecological features identified; and
+In particular, the Project shall avoid or minimize impacts on recognized sites of conservation importance and other ecologically sensitive areas such as the egretries at A Chau SSSI, Yim Tso Ha Egretry SSSI and coastal habitats at Sha Tau Kok Hoi.
+The assessment shall identify and quantify as far as possible the potential ecological impacts to the natural environment and the associated wildlife groups and habitats/species arising from the Project including its construction and operation phases as well as the subsequent management and maintenance of the proposals. - 2.
+The assessment shall include the followings: - (i) Review of the findings of relevant studies/surveys and collection of the available information regarding the ecological characters of the assessment area; - Evaluation of information collected and identification of any information gap relating to the assessment of potential ecological impact, and determine the ecological field surveys and investigations that are needed for an impact assessment as required in the following sections; - (iii) Carrying out necessary field surveys with a duration of at least nine months, and investigation to verify the information collected, fill the information gaps as identified in (ii) above, and to fulfill the objectives of the EIA study.
+The field surveys shall cover but not be limited to flora, fauna and any other habitats/species of conservation importance, and shall include terrestrial, subtidal and intertidal survey, benthic community survey, and underwater dive survey for coral communities; - (iv) Establishment of the general ecological profile of the assessment area based on information collected in the tasks mentioned in sub-section (i) to (iii) above, and describe the characteristics of each habitat found, the data set should be comprehensive and representative covering the variations of the wet and dry seasons, and is up to date and valid for the purpose of this assessment.
+Major information to be provided shall include:

+- (a) description of the physical environment, including all recognized sites of conservation importance and other ecologically sensitive areas, and assessment of whether these sites/areas will be affected by the Project or not; - (b) habitat maps of suitable scale (1:1000 to 1:5000) showing the types and locations of habitats and species of conservation interest in the assessment area; - (c) ecological characteristics of each habitat type such as size, vegetation type, species present, dominant species found, species diversity and abundance, community structure, seasonal pattern, ecological value and inter-dependence of the habitats and species, and presence of any features of ecological importance (e.g. seagrasses, corals, horseshoe crabs); - (d) representative colour photos of each habitat type and any important ecological features identified; and - species found that are rare, endangered and/or listed under local legislation, international conventions for conservation of wildlife/ habitats or Red Data Books. - (v) Investigation and description of the existing wildlife uses of the various habitats with special attention to those wildlife groups and habitats with conservation interests, including but not limited to the following: - (a) wetlands including intertidal mudflat, sand flat, mangrove, seagrass bed, fishponds, watercourses and associated riparian habitats; - (b) woodlands and plantations; - (c) vertebrates (e.g. avifauna, mammals, fish, herpetofauna); - (d) Macroinvetebrates (e.g. butterflies, odonates, crustaceans, coral communities, horseshoe crabs); - (e) egretry; and